dotnet/dotnet-docker/documentation/tagging-guidelines.md

 ## Tag Parts

-* `<Major.Minor.Patch Version>` - The `Major.Minor.Patch` number of the .NET Core version included in the image.
+* `<Major.Minor.Patch Version>` - The `Major.Minor.Patch` number of the .NET version included in the image.

-* `<Major.Minor Version>` - The `Major.Minor` number of the .NET Core version included in the image.
+* `<Major.Minor Version>` - The `Major.Minor` number of the .NET version included in the image.
 The tag is updated to always reference the most recent patch that is currently available for the `Major.Minor` release.

 * `<OS>` - The name of the OS release and variant the image is based upon.
 The image the tag references is updated whenever a new OS patch is released.
 The OS release name does support pinning to specific OS patches.
 If OS patch pinning is required then the image digest should be used (e.g. `mcr.microsoft.com/dotnet/runtime@sha256:4d3d5a5131a0621509ab8a75f52955f2d0150972b5c5fb918e2e59d4cb9a9823`).